 There is also a section to write down your scores for both yourself and other players who are playing during your golf round.

 Reading a golf scorecard involves understanding some common elements.
-These common elements include understanding hole numbers, scorecard symbols, yardages for each tee box as well as course rating and slope rating.
+The common elements that you should know when learning how to read golf scores include understanding hole numbers, scorecard symbols, yardages for each tee box as well as course rating and slope rating.
 By understanding these different sections you are able to have a more effective round of golf.

 The most self explanatory part, the number here indicates which golf hole was played.
 You will enter your relevant score for that particular hole.